hasundue/flash/README.md

 # flash

-Flash is a type-oriented web framework in TypeScript, particularly optimized for building cloud microservices with a REST API on a serverless platforms with Deno.
+Flash is a declarative web framework in TypeScript, particularly optimized for building cloud microservices with a REST API on a serverless platforms with Deno.